Information for industry and other partners

 To get a flavour of how these themes have transitioned through into research highlights, take a look at: highlights.cdt.horizon.ac.uk

-Since the CDT began in 2009, there have been many examples of real impact arising out of our research:
+Since the CDT began in 2009, there have been many examples of real impact on society arising from our research:

 Influence on policy: